DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 where \([F_{\text{enc}}; M_{\text{vis}}]\) concatenates encoded FOA features and visual saliency maps, \(W_{\text{att}}\) and \(b_{\text{att}}\) are learnable parameters, and \(\sigma\) is the sigmoid function.
 This selective amplification refines geometry- and material-aware features, enhancing the simulation of occlusion, reflections, and reverberation.

-Spatial realism is further enriched by augmenting FOA features with late reverberation profiles that capture long-range energy decay and diffusion \cite{ratnarajah2024listen2scene}.
+Furthermore, we enrich the realistic spatial audio by augmenting FOA features with late reverberation \cite{ratnarajah2024listen2scene} profiles that capture long-range energy decay and conditional diffusion \cite{kushwaha2025diff}.
 Estimated from reconstructed geometry and material properties, these profiles complement direct sound and early reflections, yielding acoustically consistent reverberation patterns.

-The Audio Encoder ultimately produces a geometry- and material-aware FOA embedding that is decoded into the four output channels.
-This representation preserves directional, spectral, and temporal consistency while remaining aligned with scene geometry, ensuring that the rendered spatial audio is both physically grounded and perceptually coherent.
+The FOA Latent Encoder can ultimately produce a geometry and material FOA embedding that is decoded into the FOA channels.
+This representation preserves directional, spectral, and temporal consistency while remaining aligned with scene geometry, ensuring that the rendered spatial audio is both physics-informed and perceptually coherent.